Lomank123/shared-music/README.md

 - Create room in one click
 - Invite anyone by sharing the link
 - Load tracks from YouTube (other services WIP)
-- User's playlist (WIP)
+- User playlist (WIP)
 - Save/Load room playlist (WIP)
-- Download urls from room's or user's playlist (WIP)
+- Download urls from room or user playlist (WIP)
 - Communicate by sending messages to in-room chat (WIP)
     - Private messages included

 ### Tech features
+- Both asgi and wsgi apps (daphne and gunicorn) to serve `http` and `WebSocket` connections.
 - WebSocket protocol to keep changes in rooms
+- Celery tasks
+    -  To remove abandoned rooms (periodically)
+- CI/CD with the help of GitHub Actions (tests and linter) (WIP)
+- Nginx reverse proxy to serve static files and WebSockets

 ### Room owner features:
 - Set permissions to limit some actions (WIP)